 Golf is an easy-going, relaxing, and healthy sport that around 25 million Americans enjoy every year.
 Older adults are especially interested in playing golf because it is easy on their joints and does not involve too much strenuous activity.
-However, it may be difficult to be golfing with joint pain, you may be apprehensive about playing the game.
+However, it may be difficult to golf with joint pain.
+You may be apprehensive about playing the game.

 Osteoarthritis is the most common issue leading to soreness and stiffness in joints.
 This occurs due to cartilage breaking down.
 Joints become more exposed to damage, resulting in aching that is very hard to get rid of.
 If you are over 50, you are more likely to succumb to the effects of this form of arthritis.